 April 8, 2019

-On April 8, 2019, OPSBA President Cathy Abraham was joined by Executive Council members and OPSBA senior staff in the Association’s first Advocacy Day at Queen’s Park.
+On April 8, 2019, OPSBA Executive Council members and senior staff participated in the Association’s first Advocacy Day at Queen’s Park.

 OPSBA Advocacy Day provided an opportunity for OPSBA representatives to build on collaborative relationships with provincial stakeholders – both MPPs and political staff.